Download Magisk APK - Latest Version for Android with Magisk Manager App

 In order to switch from SuperSu to MagiskSu first unroot the device since SuperSU has an inbuilt unroot option that can remove Su binary.
 Then you can switch to Magisk by flashing the latest Magisk zip file.

 Q3.
-I installed SuperSU and after that, I flashed Magisk-v11 but I couldn't pass SafetyNet.
-After I toggle the option MagiskSU hide it appears that I'm not rooted with MagiskSu.
-Shall I uninstall SuperSu?
+I installed SuperSU and after that, I flashed Magisk-v11, but I couldn't pass SafetyNet.
+After I toggle the option MagiskSU hide, it appears that I'm not rooted with MagiskSu.
+Shall I remove SuperSu?

 You should use a ROM that doesn't ship with SuperSU preinstalled.